Display to header level

 Taking on debt is a significant endeavor and requires meaningful consideration by the organization’s board; the board must always act for the good of the organization, exercising reasonable care in its decision making and taking care not to place the organization under unnecessary risk.

 Some lenders will require that borrowers demonstrate a clear plan for repayment of the loan; this requires organizations to have a detailed strategy for raising the monies needed for the purchase, at the time of the purchase.
-Not all donors will approve of a nonprofit organization putting itself in debt for even a worthwhile project.
-The land trust should be prepared to defend the necessity of the loan and the board’s measured strategy for fundraising success.
+(Not all donors will approve of a nonprofit organization putting itself in debt for even a worthwhile project.
+The land trust should be prepared to defend the necessity of the loan.)

 A deadline can create a sense of urgency that aids in fundraising.
 A land trust may obtain from a landowner a purchase option that guarantees the land trust the right to purchase a property by a certain date; if the land trust misses the date, the landowner will be free to sell to another party.
 Such a deadline may be used to motivate would-be donors.